-The Yeshiva Program/Mazer School of Talmudic Studies (MYP) offers an undergraduate course of study in which Talmudic texts and commentaries are studied intensively in the original Aramaic and Hebrew in a classical yeshiva setting.
+The Yeshiva Program/Mazer School of Talmudic Studies (MYP) offers students the opportunity to study Talmudic texts and commentaries in the original Aramaic and Hebrew in a classical yeshiva setting.

 MYP was named through a major gift in 1979 by the Joseph and Ceil Mazer Foundation.
 It has been in existence as a separate entity since 1970, but is a continuation of the institution's oldest component, the yeshiva from which the university developed.
-Students in MYP have varied professional and academic interests but are united in their desire to develop in Talmudic scholarship and knowledge of Halakhah (Jewish law).
+Students in MYP have varied professional and academic interests but are united in their desire to develop in Talmudic scholarship and knowledge of Halakhah (Jewish Iaw).